Audi TT: TT Mk3 (Type FV/8S, 2014–2023)

-The interior of the third generation Audi TT is notable for its HVAC design, featuring temperature and airflow controls that are embedded in the air-vents themselves, hence improving ergonomics.
+The third generation Audi TT features temperature and airflow controls embedded in the air-vents.

 In the US, this generation was available from Model Year 2016 onward.

 It was announced in May 2019 that the current generation TT would be the last, and it would be discontinued at the end of the model's lifecycle.

 TT RS

 In 2016, the MQB-based Audi TT RS coupé and roadster were announced with the five-cylinder 2.5 litre TFSI engine now producing 294 kW and 480 Nm of torque between 1,700 and 5,850 rpm.
 Audi's all-wheel drive quattro system is the standard layout and the only transmission option is the 7-speed S tronic automatic transmission.

 Special editions

 TT RS Heritage Edition

 Audi discontinued the TT RS in the United States after the 2022 model year, so they released the TT RS Heritage Edition, a special edition available in five colors and produced in just 50 units.
 Ten of each color will be made, each color representing a Ur-Quattro rally champion: